johnthagen/min-sized-rust/README.md

 # Compress the binary

+> [!NOTE]
-Up until this point, all size-reducing techniques were Rust-specific.
-This section describes a language-agnostic binary packing tool that is an option to reduce binary size further.
+> Up until this point, all size-reducing techniques were Rust-specific.
+This section describes
+> a language-agnostic binary packing tool that is an option to reduce binary size further.

 [UPX](https://github.com/upx/upx) is a powerful tool for creating a self-contained, compressed binary with no addition runtime requirements.
 It claims to typically reduce binary size by 50-70%,